contagon/evalio/README.md

 evalio ls datasets
 evalio download hilti_2022/basement_2
 ```
 evalio downloads data to the `EVALIO_DATA` environment variable, or if unset to the local folder `./evalio_data`.
+All the trajectories in a dataset can also be downloaded by using the wildcard `hilti_2022/*`, making sure to escape the asterisk as needed.

 > [!NOTE]
 > Many datasets use [gdown](https://github.com/wkentaro/gdown) to download datasets from google drive.
-Unfortunately, this can occasionally be finicky due to google's download limits, [downloading cookies from your browser](https://github.com/wkentaro/gdown?tab=readme-ov-file#i-set-the-permission-anyone-with-link-but-i-still-cant-download) can often help.
+Unfortunately, this can occasionally be finicky due to google's download limits, however [downloading cookies from your browser](https://github.com/wkentaro/gdown?tab=readme-ov-file#i-set-the-permission-anyone-with-link-but-i-still-cant-download) can often help.

 Once downloaded, a trajectory can then be easily used in python,
 ```python